 Should You Stick with Neutral Colors for Your Bedroom?

 Neutral paint, both on the warmer and cooler ends of the spectrum, are wildly popular.
-Cool greys and off-white offer clean, inviting style, and they play well with any other colors you want to introduce (furniture, comforters, pillows, blankets, artwork, etc.).
+Cool greys and off-white offer clean, inviting style, and they play well with any other color schemes you want to introduce (furniture, comforters, pillows, blankets, artwork, etc.).
 In fact, Sherwin Williams is predicting their Poised Taupe to the be Color of the Year for 2017.
 It’s a neutral as well, but just a bit on the warmer side, offering an earthy, clay-like color.

 So, should you stick with neutral?
 You definitely can, but don’t go with it just yet.
-We’ve got a few more colorful ideas for you to keep in mind.
+We’ve got a few more colorful bedroom ideas for you to keep in mind.

 TIP: Use Our Real-Time Remodeling Calculator and Find Out in Minutes How Much Your Bedroom Remodel Will Cost.

-Choosing the Best Color for Your Bedroom
+Choosing the Best Color Schemes for Your Bedroom

 One option is to simply find a color you love and run with it.
 That can work, but it also can lead to disappointment when you see the color actually in your space.
 Swatches are misleading, and magazines/websites often showcase colors that look fantastic in the pictures, but may be shown in spaces that have drastically different attributes than your room.